Skip to navigation Skip to content

 • Go to the RSLEG/CHRSLEG screen

 • Record the customer's country of citizenship the same as their country of birth from date of birth.
-If the citizenship is Australia from birth but this cannot be verified, record 'XX' in the Country of Citizenship: field
+Note: if the customer advises they have held Australian citizenship from birth, this must be verified.
+See Proof of Australian citizenship.
+If it cannot be verified, record 'XX' in the Country of Citizenship

-• If the country of birth is not Australia or New Zealand and the visa status is unknown or unverified, leave the Subclass Code: field blank
+• If the country of birth is not Australia or New Zealand and the visa status is unknown or unverified, leave the Subclass Code blank

 3